 Ingredients

 These cottage cheese pancakes are soft, fluffy and packed with over 20 grams of protein per serving.
-Plus, they’re kid-approved and easy to make with only seven simple ingredients.
+Plus, they are easy to make with only 7 simple ingredients and are a family favorite in my house.

 Grams of Protein per Serving: 24 grams